-Check our special men’s trench coats buyers’ guide after the list to see exactly what you should pay attention to before purchasing a trench coat online.
+Check our special men’s trench coat buyers’ guide after the list to see exactly what you should pay attention to before purchasing a trench coat online.

 Burberry Kensington: Best overall men’s trench coat

-This isn’t the original Burberry trench coat but there’s a reason we choose it as our all-time favourite.
-Without being too tight, this khaki trench coat hugs our figure nicely while still allowing for layering and the waist is tapered for a cool modern feel.
+This isn’t the original Burberry trench coat, but there’s a reason we choose it as our all-time favorite.
+Without being too tight, this khaki trench coat hugs our figure nicely while still allowing for layering, and the waist is tapered for a cool modern feel.

-This men’s slim fit trench coat is made from Burberry’s signature gabardine—totally weatherproof.
-The squared shoulders with epaulettes feel smart and professional but you could equally pair this coat with a t-shirt, denim, and your favourite winter boots for something more easygoing.
-Pop the collar to reveal that instantly recognisable Burberry print.
+This men’s slim-fit trench coat is made from Burberry’s signature gabardine—totally weatherproof.
+The squared shoulders with epaulets feel smart and professional, but you could equally pair this coat with a t-shirt, denim, and your favorite winter boots for something more easygoing.
+Pop the collar to reveal that instantly recognizable Burberry print.

 This Burberry’s fashion trench coat is also part of the Better Cotton Initiative, which aims to grow cotton in a more ethical and sustainable way.
 As though we needed another reason to buy this English trench coat immediately.